ysyk2021/the-rise-up-roadmap-a-step-by-step-guide-to-securing-a-promotion/src/chapter-3-3.md

-# Creating a Plan for Building Key Skills and Competencies

 Building a promotion plan requires a strategic approach that incorporates the development of key skills and competencies.
 In this chapter, we will discuss strategies for creating a plan to build these skills and competencies.